 Special offer for Windfoil Zone readers:

-I have been using Lip Sunglasses for two years now, during my windfoiling sessions but also in more urban settings, when playing tennis or driving.
+I have been using Lip Sunglasses for three years now, during my windfoiling sessions but also in more urban settings, when playing tennis or driving.

 I really enjoy these sunglasses and the Typhoon in particular, and I'm sure that many watersport enthusiasts like me will enjoy this product as well.
-I have therefore agreed with Lip Sunglasses to make an exclusive offer for Windfoil Zone's readers:
+I have therefore agreed with Lip Sunglasses to make an exclusive offer for Windfoil Zone's readers with a coupon code offering 10% off on Lip sunglasses!

-(*) The coupon code applies to the Surge, Typhoon, Flo and all the Urban range, but it does not apply for the RX products (Typhoon RX and Surge RX)
+(*) The Lip sunglasses coupon code applies to the Lip Surge, Typhoon, Flo and all the Urban range, but it does not apply for the RX products (Typhoon RX and Surge RX)